p2p-today/p2p-project/docs/python/tutorial.rst

 :py:meth:`~py2p.sync.sync_socket.__delitem__`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Any node which owns a key, can clear its value.
 Doing this will relinquish your lease on that value.
+Like the above, this call is ``O(n)``.

 .. code-block:: python